 Ambedkar’s life was very wide, comprehensive and multifaceted.
 It is unfortunate for us as a nation that he was never studied and analysed with a holistic approach.
 Everybody saw some aspect of his life or thinking and formulated their opinion.
 That is why we find and listen to diverse opinions about Dr Ambedkar.
-For some, he was a like a God who arrived for improving their living conditions, while some others consider him a false God and completely negate his teachings.
-For some, he was just a leader of Scheduled Caste while for others he was for the whole society.
-Gandhi and Ambedkar are regarded as rivals by some while for some their objective was the same.
+For some he was like a God who arrived for improving their living conditions, while some others consider him a false God and completely negated his teachings.
+For some he was just a leader of Scheduled Castes while for others he was for the whole society.
+Gandhi and Ambedkar are regarded as rivals by some while for some there objective was the same.
 Many Marxists consider him to be a believer in the class struggle while Ambedkar himself had denounced communism and declared himself as the enemy of communists and communism.
-Some say that he was against Dharm while Ambedkar himself said that I believe in Dharm and without the values of Dharm, society would turn into a place of constant struggle between the jealous and power hungry individuals.
-Some consider him the strong opponent of caste Hindus and especially Brahmins, on the contrary, he never uttered a bad word against any particular community or caste group.
+Some say that he was against Dharm while Ambedkar himself said that he believe in Dharm and without the values of Dharm, society would turn into a place of constant struggle between the jealous and power hungry individuals.
+Some consider him the strong opponent of caste Hindus and especially Brahmins, on the contrary he never uttered a bad word against any particular community or caste group.
 He was fighting against certain systems and his fight was against some traditions but he was never against so called high caste people.
 That is why people from all caste and class groups were part of his struggle.
-It is true that in the last leg of his life he adopted Buddhism but before that, he studied all religions and Dharmic traditions.
+It is true that in the last leg of his life he adopted Buddhism but before that he studied all religions and Dharmic traditions.
 His understanding of religions and Dharma is not fully explored.
-His life is massive and wide-ranging.
-Thinking and writing are thorough and well researched, his struggle is unparallel, and its dimensions are also many.
+His life is massive and wide ranging.
+Thinking and writing is thorough and well researched, his struggle is unparallel, and its dimensions are also many.
 I will try to explain some aspects of his life in brief.

-A boy whose name was Bheemrao was born in the so-called untouchable caste, Mahar in the house of Ramji Sapkal who was a subhedar in the army.
+A boy whose name was Bheemrao was born in the so called untouchable caste, Mahar in the house of Ramji Sapkal who was a subhedar in army.
 Youngest among the 14 siblings, Bheemrao’s life was very hard working and full of struggles.
-Still, he was the first student from Mahar caste to complete his matriculation.
+Still he was the first student from Mahar caste to complete his matriculation.
 In this success, a constructive role was played by his Brahmin teacher whose surname was Ambedkar.
 Another teacher Krishna Ji Keluskar presented his a brief biography of Lord Buddha.
 Ambedkar says he could never forget Keluskar teacher and Lord Gautam Buddha.
-It was Kuluskar Ji who introduced Ambedkar to Maharaja Sayajirao Gaikwad of Vadodara who gave him a scholarship of Rs 50.
+It was Kuluskar ji who introduced Ambedkar to Maharaja Sayajirao Gaikwad of Vadodara who gave him a scholarship of Rs 50.
 He completed his BA from Mumbai University in 1912.
 Maharaja of Vadodara raised his scholarship to Rs 75.
 He also served in the Vadodara princely state for some days.
-There also he faced discrimination and he returned back to his home.
+There also he faced discrimination and finally returned back to his home.

 He entered the social life only after completing his studies.
-He was a great social reformer, labour leader, barrister, able political leader.
-At the same time, he is editor of many periodicals, a fiery speaker, eminent economist, social anthropologists, a theorist for many social issues, scholars on constitutionalism and architect of the Indian Constitution.
+He was a great social reformer, labour leader, barrister and able political leader.
+At the same time he is editor of many periodicals, a fiery speaker, an eminent economist, a social anthropologists, a theorist for many social issues, scholars on constitutionalism and architect of the Indian Constitution.
 If we study carefully he has touched upon all aspects of social life that is why his life has many facets which need to be explored.

 The real Struggle Begins

 He came back to Vadodara after completing his studies as per the agreement.
-He was appointed as the secretary of Vadodara princely state.
-He also he did not get very favourable environment.
+He was appointed as the secretary of Vaododara princely state.
+There also he did not get very fauvorable environment.
 Even his clerk use to throw files on him, he had to carry his water along.
 Nobody was ready to play with him at the club.
 His chair was separate.
 He did not get even a room to stay.
-Finally, he took a pseudonym Aadalji Sorabji to stay in a Parsi Dharmashala (religious sanctuary).
+Finally, he took a pseudo name - Aadalji Sorabji to stay in a Parsi Dharmashala (religious sanctuary).
 Dr Ambedkar writes, “One day, many Parsis came with sticks in their hands and threw my luggage on the road.
 Many degrees were in hand but they were of no use.
 I was all alone on the road.
-No friend was ready to give space.”
+No friend was ready to give a space.”
 This insulting treatment wounded his mind badly.
-This was perhaps the incident when he decided to dedicate his life to the social change and human dignity.
-He fought for the same till the last breath of his life.
+This was perhaps the incident when he decided to dedicate his life for social change and human dignity.
+He fought for the same till the last breathe of his life.

-A person who started his school education under street lights ended up pursuing his higher education at Columbia and London School of Economics.
+A person who started his school education under street lights ended up pursuing his higher education in Columbia and London School of Economics.
 He could have stayed back there and amassed wealth for himself.
-Instead, he decided to dedicate his entire life to the social change.
+Instead, he decided to dedicate his entire life for social change.
 He devoted his life to end the discriminatory traditions and norms in the society.

 His entire life is founded on the principles propounded by three personalities.
 His first Guru was Lord Buddha.
 Gautam Buddha revolted against the rituals, traditions and inhuman traditions but kept the original principles and values intact.
 The core of this nation is compassion, integral thinking, loyalty, dedication, and intimacy.
 Retaining these core values, Lord Buddha discarded the rituals.
 He restored the original principles of Sanatan Dharma that is also with compassion and concern, not through violent struggle.
 Thus, Buddha was his first Guru.

 His second revolutionary ideal was Kabir.
 His core thinking is also based on Dharma.
 Kabir was a Ram devotee.
 Kabir fights against religious hypocrisy with his scorching words but there is no enmity against anybody.
 Love and compassion are the basis of his struggle.
-He gives the message of transformation keeping the Dharma intact.
-He is the voice of the unvoiced, he gives pride to the downtrodden, he flags issues of the unheard, provides the forum to the marginalised, such Kabir is his second Guru.
+He gives the message of transformation keeping the Dharma.
+He is voice of the unvoiced, he gives pride to the downtrodden, he flags issues of the unheard, provide forum to the marginalised, such Kabir is his second Guru.

-His third Guru was Mahatma Phule.
-He intensely fought against the erroneous interpretations of religious texts, traditions, rituals, hypocrisy and fraud.
+His third Guru was Mahatma Phule, who intensely fought against the erroneous interpretations of religious texts, traditions, rituals, hypocrisy and fraud.
 He was a staunch revolutionary.
 Society opposed him but he did not budge.

-All these Gurus give Ambedkar a vision on which Ambedkar takes his vision and struggle ahead.
-The soul of Ambedkar’s comes from Buddha, Kabir and Phule.
+All these Gurus give Ambedkar a vision on which Ambedkar takes his struggle ahead.
+The soul of Ambedkar’s thinking comes from Buddha, Kabir and Phule.
 Without understanding them one cannot understand Ambedkar.

 Contributions to Social Life

 He advised his followers that big leader, big parties, no big elections can uplift them.
 They have to do it themselves.
-Education, organisation, and character building were the means he suggested for a transformed life.
+Education, organisation, character building were the means he suggested for transformed life.
 He said, “You must abolish your slavery yourselves.
-Do not depend for its abolition upon god or a superman.
-Remember that it is not enough that a people are numerically in the majority.
+Do not depend for its abolition upon the God or a superman.
+Mere numerical majority is not enough in majority.
 They must be always watchful, strong and self-respecting to attain and maintain success.
 We must shape our course ourselves and by ourselves.”
 He did not want people to be dependent on any individual.
 He wanted them to strive for their own upliftment with rigour and strength.

 He was a prominent economist.
 Unfortunately, no university in this country studies his economic theories.
 His all foreign degrees from Columbia to London School of Economics are in the field of economics.
 He was addressing the critical questions pertaining to agrarian economy almost 100 years ago.
-How is land ownership getting fragmented in India?
-Why can small landholdings not ensure economic development in this country?
+How land ownership is getting fragmented in India?
+Why small landholdings cannot ensure economic development in this country?
 He tried to address these questions.
 Overdependence on agriculture and need for greater industrialisation was his key concern.
-IN the 1920s he was saying that industrialisation of India is the soundest remedy for agriculture problems in India.
+In 1920s he was saying that industrilisation of India is the soundest remedy for agriculture problems in India.
 He was giving radical solutions to address the problems of Indian economy.
 Where are all his theories?
 There is need to undertake research on economics propounded by Ambedkar.

 He gave voice to unvoiced, provided forum to the marginalised.
 As we can see through his Mooknayak, he gave support, direction and identity to the downtrodden masses.
-He made them aware of their writes, organised them, disciplined them and prepared them for the struggle.
+He made them aware of their right to organised them, disciplined them and prepared them for the struggle.

 There are many stages in his life.
-At one point he says that ‘Bhagvadgita is my inspiration’, he writes ‘Jai Bhawani’ in his newspaper.
-He was proud of calling himself Hindu.
-At the later stage he says if the Hindu society does not want to give us a respect, what can we do?
+At one point he says that ‘Bhagvadgita is my inspiration’, he writes ‘Jai Bhawani’ on his newspaper.
+He was proud of calling himself a Hindu.
+At later stage he says if the Hindu society does not want to give us a respect, what can we do?
 He changed the dimensions of his struggle for social, economic and political reforms.

-He has a historical understanding of untouchability.
+He had a historical understanding of untouchability.
 He was convinced that in original religious texts of this country there is no untouchability.
-There is no such word existing in Vedas, Upanishads, Brahmanas etc. He says untouchability encrypted Hindu society 12 to 13 hundred years ago.
+There is no such word existing in Vedas, Upanishads, Brahmanyas etc. He says untouchability encrypted Hindu society 12 to 13 hundred years ago.
 The first instance of untouchability can be seen in the family of Dahir.
 Dahir lost the war against Islamic aggressors.
 When the invaders entered his palace, the women of his family said, “they are coming.
-They are Mlecchas (meaning dirty or bad).
-The will touch us and we will be impure.
+They are Mlenchas (meaning dirty or bad).
+They will touch us and we will be impure.
 We should kill ourselves before they touch us.
 This is the first reference to untouchability in Indian history.